stjohn96/takea-sponsor-away/README.md

 # Takea-Sponsor-Away

-A Chrome/Chromium browser extension that automatically removes sponsored products on Takealot.com.
+A browser extension for Chrome, Firefox, and other Chromium-based browsers that automatically removes sponsored products on Takealot.com.

 ## Features